salesintel alternatives

 Best for: All-in-one finder + database + drip campaigns

-vs Enrow: on real cost per valid email Enrow's $0.017 sits well under Snov's, whose $0.039 search sticker balloons past $0.13 once you divide out the ~70% of attempts that return nothing usable and net off what bounces.
-Enrow finds each contact fresh in real time (no stale DB), bills only on a valid result, so a miss and a bounce both cost nothing, and adds EU phones Snov doesn't sell.
+vs Enrow: Enrow finds each contact fresh in real time and bills only on a valid result — a miss or a bounce costs nothing — and adds EU phones Snov doesn't sell.
 Snov bundles a sender and a database Enrow doesn't; that's the trade.

 7. SalesIntel